monmaya/pyb-data-contracts/docs/en/articles/06-lifecycle.md

 This methodical approach to transition allows:
 - Minimizing operational risks
 - Giving visibility to all stakeholders
-- Ensuring controlled and reversible migration
+- Ensuring a controlled and reversible migration
 - Maintaining service quality during transition

 ## Contract End of Life

-A contract's end of life must be managed with as much care as its creation.
-This phase begins with a deprecation period where consumers are gradually migrated to alternatives.
+The end of life of a contract must be managed with as much care as its creation.
+This phase begins with a deprecation period where consumers are progressively migrated to alternatives.
 Once all consumers are migrated, the contract can be archived, but its metadata and history must be preserved to maintain traceability and regulatory compliance.

 ## Conclusion